The Technical Story of QuantumScape Corporation (QS) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

-The firm’s stock price fluctuated -9.05% within the last five trades and 1.64% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -18.69% in the last 6 months and 31.91% was added to its value over the previous 3 months.
-QS stock is trading at a margin of -1.51%, -11.86% and -15.03% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of QuantumScape Corporation (NYSE:QS) raised 1.91% to close Monday’s market session at $8.00, higher as compared to yesterday’s close.
+The stock price fluctuated between $7.81 and $8.145 throughout the trading session with the volume trading being 3360995 shares, which represented a significant variation when compared to the three months average volume of 5.86 million shares.
+The firm’s stock price fluctuated 7.53% within the last five trades and 8.25% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -3.26% in the last 6 months and -3.61% was subtracted to its value over the previous 3 months.
+QS stock is trading at a margin of 4.42%, -4.38% and -8.19% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Top 5 EV Tech Stocks to Buy for 2023